Tib3rius/AutoRecon/README.md

 Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/home/kali/.local/bin"
 ```

-Further detail is available in their installation instructions available [here](https://pipxproject.github.io/pipx/installation/).
-Please refer to this for any installation issues you experience.
+If you're not using Kali Linux, make sure to adjust the path to the relevant user.
+Further detail on the installation of `pipx` is available in their installation instructions available [here](https://pipxproject.github.io/pipx/installation/).
+Please refer to this for any issues you experience.

 ### Supporting packages